Eduard356/PlickMarket/replit.md

-# MercadoLibre Clone - E-commerce Platform
+# PlickMarket - E-commerce Platform

 ## Overview

-This is a Flask-based e-commerce web application inspired by MercadoLibre, featuring product browsing, search functionality, and shopping cart capabilities.
-The application is built with a modern tech stack focusing on simplicity and user experience.
+This is a Flask-based e-commerce web application with PlickMarket branding, featuring product browsing, search functionality, and shopping cart capabilities.
+The application uses PlickMarket's visual identity with yellow (#FFD126) and orange (#FF6426) color scheme, M PLUS 1p typography, and a distinctive "P" logo within a shopping cart icon.

 ## System Architecture